kyperbelt/TTP-Compiler/README.md

 The binary file should be located in the `<project>/target/release/` folder.

 ## Getting Started
-To get started started using ttpc to convert your beautiful ttpasm into logisim loadable machine code you simply run ttpc as follows:
+To get started using ttpc to convert your beautiful ttpasm into logisim loadable machine code you simply run ttpc as follows:
 ### Windows
 ```
 ttpc -c <yourfile>